 Some key points to remember are:

-Centrally-funded PLD will be focussed on building greater equity and excellence in a small number of national priority areas
+Centrally-funded PLD is focussed on building greater equity and excellence in a small number of national priority areas

 Schools, kura and Kāhui Ako choose their own facilitators

-Centrally-funded PLD will be allocated regionally with strong sector involvement.
+Centrally-funded PLD is allocated regionally with strong sector involvement.

 You can also download the PLD Journal template here.

-Centrally-funded PLD will be focussed on building greater equity and excellence in a small number of national priority areas and will be allocated regionally.
-You will be able to apply for PLD every term.
+Centrally-funded PLD is focussed on building greater equity and excellence in a small number of national priority areas and is allocated regionally.
+You are able to apply for PLD every term.
 You can check for PLD Proposal submission deadlines in your area here.

 Starting the Process

-There will be two ways to start the PLD process
+There are two ways to start the PLD process